 Three companies have agreed to comply with the city of Austin’s regulations.
 These 3 companies are unique yet offer the same great service and will make the absence of Uber and Lyft less of an issue.
 Here are the apps you should be downloading, and the services they provide:

-- Get Me: Mayor Adler mentioned this company, and many believe this is the best new option.
+- Get Me: Mayor Adler mentioned this company, and many believe this is a good new option.
 Get Me, a company formed in Dallas, not only provides rides, but the delivery of services as well.
 With the app, you have the option of selecting “something” or “somewhere”, which lets the service know if you would like a delivery or a ride.
 One major perk?
 No surge prices.
 The rates are reasonable, and you don’t have to worry about crazy prices during peak hours.
 Another perk of Get Me?
 All drivers go through a background check, vehicle inspection, and personal interview.
 You are assured that the person driving you, and the vehicle you are being transported in, are unquestionably safe.

 - ZTrip: Similarly to Get Me, this app boasts no surge pricing.
 Besides this feature, it’s really similar to Uber and Lyft!
 It offers a more luxurious “black car” option, or a “taxi cab” option, which is a bit cheaper.
 It also has location recognition, up-front pricing, customizable pickup, text message updates, and driver tracking.
 The one big catch?
 The full service is not available in Austin yet.
 Right now, you can use ExecuCar, which is specifically an upscale ride to the Austin Airport, available 24/7.
 With this service you can book a ride to the airport, and not need to contact a cab company or use public transportation.
 Want this service to be completely available in Austin?
 Contact zTrip and encourage them to expand their service in Austin, we could use it.